som-sama/Linux-MasterClass-Notes/README.md

 Contributions are always welcome!

-You can add your name to the alphabetical list and, optionally, a link to your GitHub account below.
+You can add your name to the list and, optionally, a link to your GitHub account below.

 Steps to add your name :
 - Fork the project